zaini/proto/README.md

 NODE_ENV=development
 ```

-Information about getting a GitHub client ID and secret can be found [here.](https://docs.github.com/en/rest/guides/basics-of-authentication)
+Information about getting a GitHub client ID and secret can be found [here.](https://docs.github.com/en/rest/guides/basics-of-authentication) Set the Homepage URL to `http://localhost:5000/` and the Authorisation callback URL to `http://localhost:5000/auth/github/callback` for this to work locally.
+Adjust according to your deployment.

 #### Main

+1. In the backend directory, run `yarn install` to install all the required packages.

+2. Run `yarn run judge` to start Judge0.

+3. Run `yarn run test:db:setup` followed by `yarn run test:db:seed` to set up the database.

+4. Run `yarn run dev` to start the backend.
+It should be accessible at `http://localhost:5000/`.
+You can open Apollo Studio Explorer at `http://localhost:5000/graphql`.

 ## Testing